-Uses in the assembly category consist of the following land uses in Table 21-5.1.
+Uses for the assembly of people for a common purpose.
+Uses in the assembly category consist of the following subcategories in Table 21-5.1:

-- (a) Community recreation center. - (1) Defined: A non-commercial, community-based recreation center, including accessory outdoor recreation, meeting rooms, and maintenance offices. - (2) Standards: As required by the conditional use permit.

-- (b) Convention center, concert, or sporting venue. - (1) Defined: Professional or business convention centers focused primarily on serving the tourist trade, and venues for large-scale concerts and sporting events. - (2) Standards: As required pursuant to a plan review use permit. - (c) Meeting facility. - (1) Defined: The assembly of public, non-profit, and private, membership-based organizations for educational, fraternal, or social purposes.
+- (a) Community recreation center. - (1) Defined: A non-commercial, community-based recreation center, including accessory outdoor recreation, meeting rooms, and maintenance offices. - (2) Standards: As required by the conditional use permit. - (b) Convention center, concert, or sporting venue. - (1) Defined: Professional or business convention centers focused primarily on serving the tourist trade, and venues for large-scale concerts and sporting events. - (2) Standards: As required pursuant to a plan review use permit. - (c) Meeting facility. - (1) Defined: The assembly of public, non-profit, and private, membership-based organizations for educational, fraternal, or social purposes.

 Facilities may include accessory kitchens, multi-purpose rooms, storage space, training space, and classrooms for teaching subjects related to the mission of the organization.
-Does not include activities considered to be home occupations. - (A) Meeting facility, small: A meeting facility accommodating up to 100 individuals. - (B) Meeting facility, medium: A meeting facility accommodating from 101 individuals and up to 2,000 individuals. - (C) Meeting facility, large: A meeting facility accommodating over 2,000 individuals. - (2) Standards: - (A) Meeting facility, small or medium: - (i) In the AG-1 and AG-2 zoning districts, a minimum of 50 percent of the zoning lot area must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the meeting facility is in operation. - (ii) In the agricultural, country, residential, apartment, and apartment mixed use zoning districts, all small or medium meeting facilities must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies.
+Does not include activities considered to be home occupations. - (A) Meeting facility, small: A meeting facility accommodating up to 100 individuals. - (B) Meeting facility, medium: A meeting facility accommodating from 101 individuals and up to 2,000 individuals.

+(C) Meeting facility, large: A meeting facility accommodating over 2,000 individuals.

-- (iii) In the I-1 and I-2 zoning districts, prior to commencement of a small or medium meeting facility, the owner and operator of the meeting facility shall file with the director and record in the State of Hawaii Bureau of Conveyances or the Land Court of the State of Hawaii, or both, as appropriate, a declaration acceptable to the director, stating that the owner and operator recognize that: - (aa) Structures formerly in industrial use may require upgrades to comply with governmental regulations governing use as a meeting facility, including but not limited to building, electrical, mechanical, fire, and occupancy code requirements. - (bb) Abutting and neighboring properties may, if permitted by the underlying zoning district, include potentially annoying or noxious industrial uses at any time, including after the commencement of the meeting facility use. - (cc) Owners, operators, and representatives of the meeting facility are precluded from filing nuisance complaints against any industrial use operating in compliance with applicable laws. - (iv) In the I-2 zoning district, no small or medium meeting facility may be located within 1,000 feet of another meeting facility of any size in the same or another industrial zoning district.
+- (A) Meeting facility, small or medium: - (i) In the AG-1 and AG-2 districts, a small or medium meeting facility may be permitted if, as a condition of approval, a minimum of 75 percent of the zoning lot area is dedicated to active agricultural use for as long as the meeting facility is in operation, as determined by the director to be necessary to preserve the purpose and intent of the agricultural zoning districts, through an agricultural easement or similar legal encumbrance acceptable to the director. - (ii) In the agricultural, country, residential, apartment, and apartment mixed use zoning districts, all small or medium meeting facilities must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (iii) In the I-1 and I-2 zoning districts, prior to commencement of a small or medium meeting facility, the owner and operator of the meeting facility shall file with the director and record in the State of Hawaii Bureau of Conveyances or the Land Court of the State of Hawaii, or both, as appropriate, a declaration acceptable to the director, stating that the owner and operator recognize that: - (aa) Structures formerly in industrial use may require upgrades to comply with governmental regulations governing use as a meeting facility, including but not limited to building, electrical, mechanical, fire, and occupancy code requirements. - (bb) Abutting and neighboring properties may, if permitted by the underlying zoning district, include potentially annoying or noxious industrial uses at any time, including after the commencement of the meeting facility use.

+- (cc) Owners, operators, and representatives of the meeting facility are precluded from filing nuisance complaints against any industrial use operating in compliance with applicable laws. - (iv) In the I-2 zoning district, no small or medium meeting facility may be located within 1,000 feet of another meeting facility of any size in the same or another industrial zoning district.
 Includes meeting facilities that are permitted uses and nonconforming uses. - (v) Under no circumstances may the meeting facility adversely impact the surrounding area due to increased traffic or parking demand, noise, smells or fumes, or the presence of dangerous or noxious activities. - (B) Meeting facility, large: As required by the conditional use permit.